KJMaldonado7/Project4_Energy_Consumption/README.md

 | Model | Linear Regression  |
 | Model Accuracy | 0.7938565177892568 |

-On the final model, after we binned the target we could, finally reach over 79% accuracy on the model.
+On the final model, after we binned the target we were finally able to reach over 79% accuracy.
 ```def bin_total_btu(total_btu):
     if total_btu < 55000:
         return 'Low'